AI MEDICINE SCANNER

 4. Review the pre-filled result and save.

-See how much faster it is than typing everything by hand.
+See how much faster it is than typing everything manually.

 Related mojApteczka features: AI Scanning · Expiry Alerts

 Questions about AI scanning or adding medicines?
-Write to us at kontakt@mojapteczka.pl — we are happy to help!
+Email us at kontakt@mojapteczka.pl — we are happy to help!